axoflow/axosyslog-core-docs/content/filterx/_index.md

 Filterx statements can be one of the following:

 - A comparison, for example, `$HOST == "my-host";`.
 This statement is true only for messages where the `$HOST` field is `my-host`.
 Such simple comparison statements can be the equivalents of [traditional filter functions]({{< relref "/chapter-routing-filters/filters/reference-filters/_index.md" >}}).
 - A value assignment for a [name-value pair or a local variable](#variable-scope), for example, `$my-field = "bar";`.
 The left-side variable automatically gets the type of the right-hand expression.
+Assigning the false value to a variable (`$my-field = false;`) is a valid statement that doesn't automatically cause the filterx block to return as false.
 - A conditional statement ( `if (expr) { ... } else { ... };`) that allows you evaluate complex decision trees.
 - A declaration of a [pipeline variable](#variable-scope), for example, `declare my-pipeline-variable = "something";`.